rbogle/backstage-on-aws/README.md

 It deploys the container into an ECS Fargate cluster and uses an Aurora postgres db for persistence, and puts those behind a application load balancer with a custom domain name.

 > Warning!
-Deploying this into your AWS will incur costs!
+Deploying this into your AWS account will incur costs!

 ## Basic Steps

-* Check your Prerequisites
+- Check your Prerequisites
-* Clone/Fork this Repo
+- Clone/Fork this Repo
-* Build a backstage app
+- Build a backstage app
-* Create a dockerfile
+- Create a dockerfile
-* Configure app to use ENV vars
+- Configure app to use ENV vars
-* Create a dotenv file
+- Create a dotenv file
-* Initialize the CDK project
+- Initialize the CDK project

 ## Check your prerequisites
 Install all the things

-* docker
+- docker
-* node
+- node
-* yarn
+- yarn
-* python
+- python
-* aws cli
+- aws cli
-* aws cdk
+- aws cdk

 ## Clone or Fork this Repo
 You know what to do! :)